By Dr Tom Cawood, Consultant Endocrinologist and Physician

 Some people also benefit from radioiodine treatment.
 This involves taking a drink or tablet of radioactive iodine which gets taken up by the thyroid cancer cells where it then kills the cancer cell from the inside.
 Other cells in the body are not very good at taking up radioiodine so don’t get much affected by the radioiodine.
 It’s therefore a nice way of zapping thyroid cancer cells without harming your normal cells.

-Once your surgery and radioiodine is behind you, you would then be followed up in a thyroid clinic for many years, with blood tests and scans, to look for any signs of the thyroid cancer still hanging around or returning.
+Once your surgery and radioiodine are behind you, you would then be followed up in a thyroid clinic for many years, with blood tests and scans, to look for any signs of the thyroid cancer still hanging around or returning.
 Importantly, if thyroid cancer does return that’s not such bad news compared to many other cancers.
 If thyroid cancer returns it can often be effectively treated with repeat surgery or radioiodine.
 So whilst a recurrence is a set-back, it’s usually more like an obstacle to be overcome, rather than a disaster.

 3) What’s the likely outcome?